web analytics

 -Roberta Smith, 1998

-Over the years I have experienced Artist Space as a venue that presents engaging work, often made by emerging artists who later become recognized as prominent visionaries.
+Over the years I have experienced Artists Space as a venue that presents engaging work, often made by emerging artists who later become recognized as prominent visionaries.
 In the 1970s the space was a testing ground for the most advanced ideas in the art of the time.
 The combination of individual artist shows with thematic group shows organized by young spirited curators generated an intense exchange of ideas.
 Artists could participate by submitting their slides to the Artists File.
 I chose to take my chances and play, and this led to my first show there with objects, Display #7 in 1979.

 -Haim Steinbach, 2008